 The Fall 2014 Citizen's Police Academy will be taking applications for this academy session.
 You can download a Citizens Application from our site here. ( .pdf format).
 You will be contacted to confirm enrollment as dates are announced.

 The Citizen’s Police Academy is a 9 week program held in a Spring and Fall session.
-The 2014 Spring session will run March 25th to May 20th 2014.
+The 2014 Fall session will run Sept.
+2nd to Oct.
+28th 2014.

 The classes are held on Tuesday nights from 6pm-8:30pm.
 Class size is limited to 40 participants, and is free of charge.

 Some of the general topics discussed are:

 - Hands on demonstrations from K-9, SWAT and the Bomb Disposal Unit

 - Crime Scene Processing ( Learn to dust for fingerprints)

 - Shoot, Don’t Shoot simulator (F.A.T.S. simulator)

 - DUI Simulations

 - Narcotics Enforcement